-The Limelight Hydrangea, scientifically known as Hydrangea paniculata ‘Limelight’, is a stunning variety of panicle hydrangea renowned for its spectacular blooms that transition from lime green to soft pink and deep burgundy as they mature.
+The Limelight hydrangea, scientifically known as Hydrangea paniculata ‘Limelight’, is a stunning variety of panicle hydrangea renowned for its spectacular blooms that transition from lime green to soft pink and deep burgundy as they mature.
 This versatile shrub not only adds elegance and dimension to any garden, but it is also easy to care for and displays impressive durability across various climate zones.

 Understanding Limelight Hydrangea